benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L2.png)

 - _per {et, et, ...}_ - a set, _S1_, of entity tags of blue/logical/red entities

-- all _S1_ entities should be within scope at the relationship
+- _per →_ - _S1_ is the set of one or more (when following a quantifier - see Q245, Q250) blue/logical/red entities directly right of the aggregation

-- L2 appears below a relationship / path.
-The relationship / path may be wrapped by an 'L' or an 'O'
+- L2 appears below a relationship / path / quantifier-input.
+The relationship / path / quantifier may be wrapped by an 'L' or an 'O'
+- all _S1_ entities should be within scope at the relationship (see _scope_ later on)

 - For each assignment combination to _S1_ entities: _{at}_ is an optional **aggregation tag** - equals to the number of relationships / paths that satisfy the pattern. _{at}_ is set as a calculated property of S1.
 - An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by an equation (e.g. '> 30')
 - A condition, an aggregation tag, or both - must be presented

 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
-Similarly, the visual notation for the entity directly right of the aggregation is '→' instead of '_et_'.
-The visual notation for both is 'pair' (as in 'per pair') or 'pairs' (as in '5 pairs with...') instead of '{_et_, _et_}'.
+Similarly, the visual notation for the entities directly right of the aggregation is '→'.
+When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' instead of '{_et_, _et_}'

 **L2 filters assignment combinations to _S1_ entities - to only those for which number of relationships / paths that satisfy the pattern - satisfy the condition.**